 Resurfacing a 20'x24' tar and chip driveway costs $960 to $2,400 on average or $2 to $5 per square foot.
 Tar and chip resurfacing involves spreading a layer of gravel on top of hot liquid asphalt, then compacting the stones in place.

-A gravel driveway costs $1 to $3 per square foot or $600 to $1,800 for a 24×24 (2-car) driveway.
-Installing gravel is easier and typically includes minor grading and leveling.
+A gravel driveway costs $1 to $3 per square foot or $600 to $1,800 for a 24×24 two-car driveway.
+Installing gravel is easier than other materials and typically includes minor grading and leveling.

 Additional blacktop resurfacing costs